ajvincent/ts-morph-structures/docs/guides/MemberedTypeToClass.md

 ## Concepts

 Some of this may seem obvious to any programmer reading this, but it's important to lay out the foundations for why these utilities follow a specific pattern.
-If these assumptions don't hold true for your use case, then you may not want to use the tools in this particular box.
+If these assumptions don't hold true for your use case, then you may not want to use all of the tools in this particular box.

 ### We build classes primarily around properties (some of which are private)